ruby/curses/README.md

     $ gem install curses

 Requires ncurses or ncursesw (with wide character support).
-On Debian based distributions, you can install it with apt-get:
+On Debian based distributions, you can install it with apt:

     $ apt install libncurses5-dev